kcri-tz/sans/README.md

     -i, --input   	 Input file: list of sequence files, one per line

-    -g, --graph   	 Graph file: load a Biforst graph, file name prefix (either -i/--input or -g/--graph must be provided)
+    -g, --graph   	 Graph file: load a Biforst graph, file name prefix (at least -i/--input or -g/--graph must be provided, or both)

     -o, --output  	 Output file: list of splits, sorted by weight desc.